 Do I need a visa to cross from Albania to Greece?

 EU citizens do not need a visa for either country.
-US, UK, Canadian, and Australian citizens can enter both Albania and Greece visa-free for up to 90 days.
+UK, Canadian, and Australian citizens can enter both Albania and Greece visa-free for up to 90 days.
+US citizens get up to 1 year visa-free for Albania under a 2022 bilateral agreement; the standard 90-day Schengen window applies for Greece.
 Check your specific nationality requirements before traveling.

 Should I exchange money at the border?